TheSiggs/be-dev-test/README.md

 - RESTful API endpoints
 - Database migrations & seeders
 - Easy setup with Make
+- Postman and HTTP collection to document API endpoints

 ## Prerequisites
 To run this project locally, ensure you have the following installed: